71.36% of retail investor accounts lose money when trading CFDs with this provider.

 As with most brokers, margin requirements do vary depending on the trader, accounts and instruments.
 You can see the latest margin requirements on their website.

 Finally, we’ve listed some of the popular funding methods that Trade.com offers its traders on the right.

 Trade.com support a wide range of languages including English, Shqip, Arabic, Cestina, Danish, German, French, Greek, Hungarian, Italian, Bokmal, Polish, Portugues, Romanian, Russian, Slovenian, Spanish, Svenska, Mandarin, and Thai

-Trade.com have a BrokerNotes triple AAA support rating because they offer a wide range of languages, live chat, phone and email support.
+Trade.com have a BrokerNotes triple AAA support rating because they offer a wide range of languages and support options.

 As Trade.com is regulated by CySEC , every new client must pass a few basic compliance checks to ensure that you understand the risks of trading and are allowed to trade.
 When you open an account, you’ll likely be asked for the following, so it’s good to have these handy: